 Maryland

-Maryland’s House Bill 352, the Budget Reconciliation and Financing Act of 2025, now applies a 6% sales tax on gold and silver bullion.
+House Bill 352 (the Budget Reconciliation and Financing Act of 2025) applies a 6% sales tax to gold and silver bullion as of July 1, 2025.

 Massachusetts